last-ent/last-ent.github.io/posts/type-driven-development.md

 Imagine that we have to build a service that:

-* Takes `Shopping List`
+* Takes a shopping list
 * Checks for available items
 * Orders available items
-* Returns consolidated list of ordered items and not found items
+* Returns consolidated list of
+    * Ordered items
+    * Items not found and hence not ordered

-While this sounds straightforward and simple, defining all of this via program and ensuring it works well is not so easy.
+This sounds straightforward and simple but defining all of this via program and ensuring it works well is never straightforward.

-To start off with, here's a flow diagram that shows the above steps along with some of the hidden tasks also illustrated.
+To start off with, here's a flow diagram that shows the above four steps along with some of the interim steps.

 ![Shopping process](/images/shopping.png)

+Note that we use *cloud* to represent external dependencies.

 # Code Demo

-Note: In order to make the code properly compose, we will be making use Scala's `Cats` library.
-I will try to explain how some of the FP concepts make sense in our context.
-For example, we will be using `Monad` & `Functor` to begin with.
+I will be using Scala's `Cats` library for the code demo as it allows us to use some of the concepts we need to compose our types.

 ## Step 0: Structure
-We start with four `object`s with predefined purpose as explained by the comments
+We start with four `object`s with predefined purpose as explained in the comments

 ```scala
 package sandbox